-The Directive Low Voltage 2014/35 / EU, published in the Official Journal of the 29 March 2014, It intends to preserve the health of people, safeguard the damage to property and to exclude incidents for pets.
+The rule is intended to preserve the health of people, safeguard the damage to property and to exclude incidents for pets.

-- The importer must ensure that the procedures for the validation of compliance of the material have been carried out, must check for marking and ensure that the technical documentation of the product is available to national competent authorities.
+- L’importer must ensure that the procedures for the validation of compliance of the material have been carried out, must verify the presence of the CE marking and ensure that the technical documentation of the product is available to national competent authorities.

 In summary, the distributor and l’importer must verify that the manufacturer has made back electrical safety testing, that the product is provided with the EC declaration of conformity and carry the CE mark as required by the European Parliament.